mwarman/spring-boot-playground-2/README.md

 The Jar may be executed with a command like `java -jar demo-0.0.1-SNAPSHOT.jar`.

+### Testing

+#### Endpoints

+The application exposes a set of demonstration RESTful API endpoints which simulate standard CRUD operations on a `Todo` entity.
+The API endpoints are:

+- `POST /api/todos` - Create a Todo
+- `GET /api/todos` - List all Todos
+- `GET /api/todos/{id}` - Get a single Todo by `id`
+- `PUT /api/todos/{id}` - Update a Todo
+- `DELETE /api/todos/{id}` - Delete a Todo

+It is recommended that you use an API client such as Postman to exercise these endpoints.
+With Postman, you may import the OpenAPI specification (see below) rather than creating the endpoints manually.

+#### API Docs

+The application uses SpringDoc to generate both an interactive UI and an OpenAPI 3 specification.

+The URL for the UI is: http://localhost:8080/api-docs/swagger-ui/index.html

+The URL for the OpenAPI specification is: http://localhost:8080/api-docs

+Adjust the base URL as needed when accessing the UI in hosted environments.

 ## See Also
 For further reference, please consider the following sections: